Dive Coaster: Design

 The design of a Dive Coaster can vary slightly from one to another.
 Depending on the amusement park's request, one row on the train can seat anywhere from 6 to 10 riders.
 Stadium seating is also used to give every rider a clear view.
 Next, compared to standard Bolliger & Mabillard 4 abreast cars, because of the extra weight of each train on a Dive Coaster, the size of the track must be larger than other B&M models (such as the Hyper Coaster) to support the weight.
 At the top of the primary vertical drop, a braking system holds the train for 3 to 5 seconds, giving riders a view of the drop ahead before being released into the drop.

 In the station, Dive Coasters that use non-floorless trains simply use a standard station.
 With Dive Coasters that use floorless trains, in order to allow riders to load and unload the train, a movable floor is necessary.
 Because the front row has nothing in front of it to stop riders from walking over the edge of the station, a gate is placed in front of the train to prevent this from happening.
 Once all the over-the-shoulder restraints are locked, the gate opens and the floor separates into several pieces and moves underneath the station.
 When the next train enters the station, the gate is closed and the floors are brought back up where the next riders board.

 Installations

-Bolliger & Mabillard has built fourteen Dive Coasters with one to be opened in 2020-2021.
-The roller coasters are listed in order of opening dates.
+Bolliger & Mabillard has built eighteen Dive Coasters as of 2025.

 Similar coasters

-HangTime, a Gerstlauer roller coaster located at Knott's Berry Farm in Buena Park, California, has been marketed as "the first dive coaster on the West Coast".

 In 2018, Golden Horse, a Chinese amusement ride manufacturer infamous for creating knock-off coasters and rides, installed a Dive Coaster at Great Xingdong Tourist World.
 The trains contain four cars, each seating 6 riders per row, compared to B&M dive coasters, which have two or three cars per train.

+On 18 May 2018, HangTime, a Gerstlauer roller coaster, opened at Knott's Berry Farm in Buena Park, California, marketing as "the first dive coaster on the West Coast".